 Irish Rail is now preparing a separate railway order application for alternative proposals for a depot.

-An application for the next phase of the expansion, Dart+ South West, which will bring the Dart to Celbridge, was submitted to the board in March 2023 and is awaiting decision.
+An application for the next phase of the expansion, Dart+ South West, which will bring the Dart to Celbridge, was submitted to the board in March 2023.
+Permission was granted for the South West phase last November.

 Dart+ West is the first phase of Irish Rail’s plans for a big expansion of Dart services, which also includes the electrification of the rail line to Drogheda, Co Louth, Celbridge, Co Kildare, and a significant upgrade in capacity to Greystones, Co Wicklow.